Dental implant abutment

 are housed in the denture

-Regardless of the type of adapter, the female portion of the adapter that is housed in the denture will require periodic replacement.
+Regardless of the type of adapter, the female portion of the adapter housed in the denture will require periodic replacement.

 Angulation